Mechanical loss and stability analysis of NEXCERA in ultra-stable optical cavities: Performance projection of the NEXCERA cavity

-The best room-temperature optical resonators are currently made of ULE spacer and FS substrates~\cite{hafner20158, Matei_2017}.
-FS has even two orders of magnitude~\cite{Schroeter_2007} smaller loss angle than ULE~\cite{numata2004thermal}, resulting in overall better cavity performance, compared to the one with ULE substrates.
+To evaluate the performance of the entire cavity, including spacer and mirrors, we now analyze the complete system.
+The best room-temperature optical cavities use ULE spacers with fused silica (FS) mirror substrates~\cite{Matei_2017,hafner20158}.
+At room temperature, FS exhibits mechanical losses up to two orders of magnitude lower than ULE~\cite{numata2004thermal,Schroeter_2007}, resulting in superior overall cavity performance compared to cavities with ULE substrates.

-So far, all reported NEXCERA ultra-stable cavities have been equipped with ULE substrates~\cite{Hosaka_2013, Ito2017, Kwong_2018}.
-Both materials have similar CTE and zero-crossing points~\cite{Hosaka_2013}, which effectively does not shift the combined NEXCERA-ULE zero-crossing point.
-In this section, we propose to replace ULE with FS.
-Combining different materials with mismatched CTE's can be handled, using carefully designed compensation rings~\cite{Legero_2010}.
+To date, all reported ultra-stable optical cavities using NEXCERA spacers have employed ULE mirror substrates~\cite{Ito2017, Hosaka_2013, Kwong_2018}.
+Since NEXCERA and ULE have similar CTEs and zero-crossing temperatures near room temperature~\cite{Hosaka_2013}, combining them does not significantly shift the cavity’s effective zero-crossing temperature.

-Figure~\ref{fig:Substrates_noise} shows the Brownian and thermoelastic noise generated by ULE, FS, and Silicon (Si) mirror substrates.
-Because of the small CTE, ULE's thermoelastic noise is negligible, but the high loss angle and, therefore, high Brownian noise dominates the substrate's overall performance.
-Si has the lowest Brownian but the highest thermoelastic noise.
-An optimal choice, i.e. smallest uncorrelated sum of Brownian and thermoelastic noise for room-temperature cavities, is FS substrates.
+Figure~\ref{fig:thermal_noise_both}(a) shows the Brownian and thermoelastic noise (see Eq.~(S2) and Eq.~(S3) in Supplement~1) for ULE, FS, and silicon mirror substrates.
+Like NEXCERA, ULE exhibits negligible thermoelastic noise, but its high mechanical loss makes Brownian noise dominant.
+Silicon offers the lowest Brownian noise and the smallest total noise at room temperature; however, its CTE~\cite{Middelmann_2015} is about five times larger than that of FS~\cite{Fox_2009}, leading to higher thermoelastic noise.
+FS, meanwhile, benefits from compensation rings that mitigate CTE mismatch~\cite{Legero_2010}.
+Additionally, silicon’s opacity below \SI{1}{\micro\meter} limits its use in visible-light applications.
+Therefore, FS substrates are considered a more versatile choice here.

-Figure~\ref{fig:Cavity_noise} illustrates the overall NEXCERA spacer cavity noise with crystalline coatings~\cite{cole2013tenfold} and three substrate configurations.
-Since both Brownian and thermoelastic noise depends on the beam spot size on the mirrors, two radii of curvature~(ROC) are presented: the commonly used ROC of \SI{1}{\meter}~\cite{hafner20158} and the \SI{10.2}{\meter} ROC, which is the largest commercially available for high-finesse performance.
-Replacing ULE with FS improves the performance of the cavity across the entire frequency range: at \SI{1}{\Hz}, the improvement for the ROC of \SI{10.2}{\meter} is a factor of \num{4}.
+Figure~\ref{fig:thermal_noise_both}(b) shows the total thermal noise of a hemispherical cavity with a NEXCERA spacer, crystalline coatings~\cite{cole2013tenfold}, and three substrate configurations.
+Since Brownian and thermoelastic noise depend on the beam spot size, two radii of curvature (ROC) are considered: the commonly used \SI{1}{\meter}~\cite{hafner20158} and the largest commercially available high-finesse ROC of \SI{10.2}{\meter}.

+Replacing ULE substrates with FS or silicon improves cavity performance by more than an order of magnitude across the frequency range, measured in power spectral density.
+This improvement arises from silicon’s low mechanical loss and high stiffness, which benefit both coatings and substrates (see Eq.~(S2), Eq.~(S6), Eq.~(S9), and Tab.~S1 in Supplement~1).